 The old buildings have been renovated with the help of public funding and private co-financing, under the supervision of museums and the provincial government.

-The refurbishment projects are backed by the voluntary organization Långvinds bruksmiljöförening and Carl Erik Tottie, prominent member of the owner families of Långvinds bruk.
+The refurbishment projects have been backed by the voluntary organization Långvinds bruksmiljöförening and Carl Erik Tottie, prominent member of the former owner families of Långvinds bruk.

-Summertime, Långvindsbruk is full of activity, with restaurant and cafe Bränneriet in the center, but also with exhibitions in the old industrial buildings and the manor as well as many activities staged by Kungsgården Långvind: cultural walks in Långvindsbruk, antiquity hiking, pilgrimages, fishing excursions, mushroom excursions, church tours and afternoon tea.
+Summertime, Långvindsbruk is full of activity, with flea market and activities in the old industrial buildings and the manor as well as many activities staged by Kungsgården Långvind: cultural walks in Långvindsbruk, antiquity hiking, pilgrimages, fishing excursions, mushroom excursions, church tours and afternoon tea.
 Kungsgården Långvind also rents bicycles, kayaks, snowshoes and kick sleds.

 Långvinds herrgård provides guided tours and cultural activities of various kinds.
 Elina Mytnik stands behind the manor’s renovation and cultural profiling is; she wants to create “an arena for national and international meetings of culture, art and business”.

 Långvindsbruk offers accommodation in several historic buildings.
 Altogether there are about 40 beds.
-Accommodation with high standards is available in Kungsgården Långvind and Långvinds herrgård, with a total of about 20 beds.
-Simple accommodation is available in a few buildings, with overall less than 20 beds.
+Accommodation with high standards is available in Kungsgården Långvind with a total of about 20 beds and Långvinds herrgård with 8 beds, Simple accommodation is available in a few buildings, with overall up to 12 beds.